 - With electric mixer, cream sugar with butter or shortening until fluffy, then beat in eggs one at a time .

-- In small bowl, stir together flour, cinnamon, cloves, salt.
+- In small bowl, stir together flour, cinnamon, cloves, baking soda, and salt.

 - Add half the flour mixture along with half the soured milk to the eggs/sugar mixture.
 Combine.
 Then add the remaining flour mixture and the remaining soured milk.
 Combine well.